JRW-lab/TODDM_simulator/README.md

 Hexgrids offer a more robust way of viewing tradeoffs being variables with TODDM (see paper this code is a reference for), and since they are specifically designed, they will ONLY work with TODDM systems ("system_name = 'TODDM'").
 Hexgrid plots function a bit differently, where there is no parametric sweep and 'configs' is defined by a special function.
 There also aren't any visualization settings, as a simple colorbar is all you can really change and the current one feels more fitting and easiest to read.

 ## Further Questions
-For any questions please contact jrwimer@uark.edu or visit jrw-lab.github.io.
+For any questions please contact jrwimer@uark.edu or visit [my website](https://jrw-lab.github.io).